SharePoint/sp-dev-docs/docs/general-development/excel-services-overview.md

 JavaScript UDFs are similar to  [UDFs](http://msdn.microsoft.com/en-us/library/ms499792.aspx) that you can create for Microsoft Excel.
-The difference is that JavaScript UDFs are only used in workbooks embedded in a webpage and only exist on that web page.
+The difference is that JavaScript UDFs are only used in workbooks embedded in a webpage and only exist on that webpage.